 Both sides claim victory.

-Every time there's a political debate on TV at the end, who do we say won?
+Every time there's a political debate on TV, at the end, who do we say won?

-Democrats say the Democrat won, Republicans.
+Democrats say the Democrat won, Republicans say.

-Persuasion can actually move the move the rock.
+Persuasion can actually move the rock.

-So maybe the reframe had a little bit of effect of the people in the room, maybe it didn't, but it would have a bigger effect on the people watching.
+So maybe the reframe had a little bit of effect of the people in the room.

 That was a good way to put that.